Cluster: Slurm

 srun -p tiny --pty bash

 Your job will get limited resources with this partition: at most 2Gb and 2 cpus, and a time limit of 2h.
 But these tiny jobs will have a higher priority.
 There is a limit of 2 simultaneous jobs per user on this partition.
 These limits are set to make sure anyone can have a slot to connect to a node for very short works at any time.
-Please don’t abuse.
+Please don’t abuse it.

 Execution time limit